 Wisconsin is home to a variety of beautiful waterfalls, making for great adventures with the people we love, photo ops and good memories.
 And to make the experience even better, several of these water wonders are in parks that allow camping.
 Here's where to turn your waterfall chasing into a weekend- or week-long outdoor adventure with friends, family or as a romantic retreat.

 The largest waterfall in Wisconsin is Big Manitou Falls, a raging plume of whitewater plunging 165 feet in Pattison State Park just outside Superior.
-You can walk to the falls in five minutes from the park’s 59-site modern campground.
-Hiking trails offer views from both sides, and a longer hike to the south takes you to Little Manitou Falls.
+You can hike to the falls in five minutes from the park’s 59-site modern campground that includes two wheelchair accessible camp sites.
+Hiking trails offer views from both sides and includes an accessible paved overlook.
+Venture on a longer hike to the south for a bonus glimpse of Little Manitou Falls.

 At one end of the Lost Canyon Trail, Stephen’s Falls drops into a wooded passage amid carved sandstone outcrops.
-The trail follows the canyon to Cox Hollow Campground, one of two camping areas in the park offering a total of 269 standard campsites.
+The trail follows the canyon to Cox Hollow Campground, one of two camping areas in the park offering a total of 269 standard campsites including two wheelchair accessible sites.
+A paved 10-foot-wide trail leads right to the edge of Stephen’s Falls for an unforgettable view of this natural wonder.

 Tumbling through volcanic rock, the Amnicon River rushes over Upper and Lower Falls, passing under a covered bridge in between.
 Many travelers just stop for selfies, but they’re missing out on the overnight experience.
-A short walk away are 36 rustic campsites where you can listen to the falls at night.
+A short distance away are 36 rustic campsites including one wheelchair accessible site where you can listen to the falls at night.

 Don’t miss Snake Pit Falls, an often-missed couple of 10-foot drops in a narrow branch of the river that breaks away above Upper Falls and rejoins below Lower Falls.
 A bonus fourth waterfall is the appropriately named Now and Then Falls, which only flows when water levels are high.